 The comparison between the deeds of Duvalierism and the actions of Jovenel Moïse reveals disturbing similarities

-In the popular turmoil that followed the fall of dictator Jean-Claude Duvalier on February 7th , 1986, a slogan emerged: Haiti, never again!
+In the popular turmoil that followed the fall of dictator, Jean-Claude Duvalier, on February 7th , 1986, a slogan emerged: Haiti, never again!
 This cry of anger reflected a break from the 29 years of the Duvalierist dictatorship.
-A cruel period marked by the systematic violation of human rights, corruption, daily repression, single thought and the dismantling of institutions of the country.
+A cruel period marked by the systematic violation of human rights, corruption, daily repression, one-track thinking and the dismantling of institutions of the country.

 Thirty-five years after the departure of the Duvaliers, great concerns about the return to an era that was believed to be over are floating in the air.

 Most of the highlights of the current administration recall the dark times of the totalitarian regime of the Duvalier who ruled the country, from 1957 to 1986.
-The Haitian society still retains the aftermath of the disastrous regime which is said to have claimed more than 30,000 victims.
+Haitian society still retains the scars of the disastrous regime which is said to have claimed more than 30,000 victims.

 A country doctor vs. the peasant owner of a large banana plantation

 The same rhetoric was repeated in 2015 when the Repons Peyizan become PHTK.
-They wanted to propel the candidate Jovenel Moïse onto the political scene, he was until then unknown to the Haitian electorate.
-The image of the son of lower class, humble family, who became an entrepreneur who was presented as being the most able to relaunch national production was set in motion by the “pink” marketing machine (PHTK).
+They wanted to propel the candidate Jovenel Moïse onto the political scene.
+He was until then unknown to the Haitian electorate.
+The image of the son of a lower class, humble family, who became an entrepreneur and was presented as being the most able to relaunch national production, was set in motion by the “pink” marketing machine (PHTK).

-With the support of a fringe of the Haitian bourgeoisie and certain actors of the international community, the current number 1 of Tet Kale was elected president in 2016 in elections marred by irregularities.
+With the support of a sliver of the Haitian bourgeoisie and certain actors of the international community, the current number 1 of Tèt Kale was elected president in 2016, in elections marred by irregularities.
 The election was supported by the United Nations and the Core-Group (United States, European Union, Canada, etc.).
 Jovenel Moïse, owner of the Agritrans (a company involved in the corruption scandal Petrocaribe according to a report by the Court of Auditors) found himself at the helm of a nation.

 The political speech of François Duvalier, having black power as an ideological basis, targeted a social category, ‘’the mulattoes’’.
 According to Duvalier, the mulattoes were responsible for the impoverishment of the population.
 However, its regime’s massacres in the Southeast (Thiotte, Belle-Anse / Saltrou, Grand Gosier, Anse-à-Pitre) mainly affected the lower class, the social category that Duvalierism claims to defend.